-HashiCorp is the leader in multi-cloud infrastructure automation software.
-The HashiCorp software suite enables organizations to adopt consistent workflows to provision, secure, connect, and run any infrastructure for any application.
-HashiCorp open source tools Vagrant, Packer, Terraform, Vault, Consul, and Nomad are downloaded tens of millions of times each year and are broadly adopted by the Global 2000.
-Enterprise versions of these products enhance the open source tools with features that promote collaboration, operations, governance, and multi-data center functionality.
-The company is headquartered in San Francisco and backed by Mayfield, GGV Capital, Redpoint Ventures, True Ventures, IVP, and Bessemer Venture Partners.
-For more information, visit www.hashicorp.com or follow HashiCorp on Twitter @HashiCorp.
+HashiCorp is a leader in multi-cloud infrastructure automation software.
+The HashiCorp software suite enables organizations to adopt consistent workflows and create a system of record for automating the cloud: infrastructure provisioning, security, networking, and application deployment.
+HashiCorp's portfolio of products includes VagrantTM, PackerTM, Terraform®, VaultTM, Consul, NomadTM, Boundary, and WaypointTM.
+HashiCorp offers products as open source, enterprise, and as managed cloud services.
+The company is headquartered in San Francisco, though most of HashiCorp employees work remotely, strategically distributed around the globe.
+For more information, visit hashicorp.com or follow HashiCorp on Twitter @HashiCorp.